SammiHammi3/CARSLab-Error-Detection/README.md

       ls (to list all directories in the folder you're in) ros2 topic echo /lidar_logs
       ros2 topic hz /pointcloud
-Don't forget to     source /opt/ros/humble/setup.bash
+Don't forget to     "source /opt/ros/humble/setup.bash" and "source install/setup.bash"